ai-cfia/nachet-backend/docs/nachet-manage-folders.md

 ### /delete-permanently

-The `delete-permanently`route deletes the given folder, meaning it deletes the picture_set and everything related in the database, and it deletes all blobs in the azure blob storage.
+The `delete-permanently`route deletes the given folder, meaning it deletes the `picture_set` and everything related in the database, as well as all blobs in the Azure blob storage.

 ### /delete-with-archive